adaptlearning/adapt-contrib-media/README.md

 **_playsinline** (boolean): If set to `true`, videos will play 'inline' on iPhones (the same way they do on iPads).
 Note that this feature is only available in iOS10 and above.
 The default is `false`.

 **_preventForwardScrubbing** (boolean): If enabled, will attempt to prevent users from skipping ahead in media (audio/video) unless '_isComplete' is marked as 'true'.
 Users can skip backwards, and back up to the maxViewed time tracked by updateTime.
+Note: This does not apply to full screen iOS users and IE users may be able to circumvent this rule by using video play speed options in browser.

 **_startLanguage** (string): If using closed captions with multiple languages, use this property to specify which language should be shown by default.
 The value of this property must match one of the **srclang** values.